Transfer Frequently Asked Questions (FAQs)

 How do I transfer my credits?

-When applying to Saint Mary’s University you must submit official transcripts from every institution attended.
-To be considered official, a transcript must be sent to Saint Mary’s University directly from the institution.
+When applying to Saint Mary's University, you must submit official transcripts from every institution attended.
+To be considered an official transcript, it must be sent to Saint Mary's University directly from the institution.
 Photocopies and transcripts delivered by the student are not acceptable.

 When can I apply?